-Termites attacking a live palm tree (Arecaceae) will eat it from the inside out, often starting at the roots and working their way up.
+Termites attacking a live palm tree (family Arecaceae) will eat it from the inside out, often starting at the roots and working their way up.
 Act quickly at the first sight of termites or telltale mud mounds to salvage the palm tree.
 Start by removing and burning any branches that seem dead or hollow and raking mulch away from the base of the trunk.
 Then, choose your counterattack: nematodes, homemade sprays or a professionally applied termiticide.

 Release Natural Predators